Full-frame glorified kit lens or budget-friendly professional choice? I weigh in on whether to love or leave the Nikon 24 120mm f/4G ED VR.

-The lens does have some issue with barrel distortion, pin-cushioning and fall-off.
+The Nikon 24-120mm f/4 does have some issue with barrel distortion, pin-cushioning and fall-off.
 Straight out of camera, you’ll notice significant vignetting.
 However, these issues are corrected so quickly and easily in post-production that they are a non-issue for me.

 Weight & Reach, comparatively

-The Nikon 24-120 mm f/4 is lighter than the 24-70 mm f/2.8 lens, making it easier to pack around at an all-day event or while out and about with the family.
+The Nikon 24 120mm f 4 G is lighter than the 24-70 mm f/2.8 lens, making it easier to pack around at an all-day event or while out and about with the family.
 It’s still heavy compared to a prime, but you get more reach with less weight when compared to the 24-70 f/2.8.

 I know, I know, I just said focus was an advantage, most of the time.
 Focus speed is definitely fast enough for street photography, portraits and other work with static subjects.
-But this lens can’t keep up shooting fast-moving birds or border collies, however.
+But the 24-120mm f/4 can’t keep up shooting fast-moving birds or border collies, however.
 It would be a poor choice for sports or other action photography.

-For bokeh fanatic portrait photographers, the Nikon 24-120 mm f/4 lens will be a disappointment.
+For bokeh fanatic portrait photographers, the 24-120mm may disappoint.
 I’d describe it’s bokeh as “dirty.”
-Shooting at f/4 doesn’t really lend itself to beautiful bokeh to begin with.
+Taking photos at f/4 doesn’t really lend itself to beautiful bokeh to begin with.
 But even in optimal conditions backlit with pops of light, the bokeh falls short.

 Sharpness at Long Lengths

-While sharpness at the wider end of its telephoto length is great, at the telephoto end sharpness decreases.
-If you’re a portrait shooter that likes use the compression of a telephoto zoom in your images, you’ll find this lens frustrating at f/4 because of the lack of sharpness.
+While sharpness at the wider end of its telephoto length is great, at the end sharpness decreases.
+If you’re a portrait shooter that likes to use the compression of a telephoto zoom in your images, you’ll find the 24-120mm f 4 frustrating at f/4 because of the lack of sharpness.

-The lens features an external zoom.
+The 24-120mm f/4 features an external zoom.
 That is to say, the barrel expands and contracts as you zoom in and out.
 If you shoot in extreme conditions, this can create more opportunity for mischief.
 If the barrel gets wet or dusty and then you retract the lens, you’re pulling moisture or dirt into the lens body.
 It’s not built to the same heavy-duty specifications as the 24-70 f/2.8 lens with a plastic exterior and external zoom.
-If you use and abuse lenses heavily, this one probably won’t hold up to your standards.
+If you use and abuse lenses heavily, the 24-120mm probably won’t hold up to your standards.

 Low Light Performance

 If perfect sunstars are your landscape jam, look for another lens.
-With the rounded blades, I just couldn’t get a good sunstar at any f-stop.
+The 24-120mm uses rounded blades, so I just couldn’t get a good sunstar at any f-stop.